icopy-site/awesome/docs/awesome/awesome-calculators.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Antoni Kepinski](https://akepinski.me) has waived all copyright and related or neighboring rights to this work.epinski.me) has waived all copyright and related or neighboring rights to this work.epinski.me) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Antoni Kepinski](https://akepinski.me) has waived all copyright and related or neighboring rights to this work.